-Request for reasonable accommodations will be considered on an individual basis.
-Students with documented disabilities are encouraged to contact the Disabilities Officer as early as possible in order to alert the institution about disabilities for which they may want to request accommodations.
+Requests for reasonable accommodations will be considered on an individual basis.
+Students with documented disabilities are encouraged to contact the Disabilities Officer as early as possible in their academic career in order to alert the institution about disabilities for which they may want to request accommodations.
 Students must self declare and have accommodations documented before making any formal request.